Predicting Events in MOBA Games: Prediction, Attribution, and Evaluation: Task and Dataset

 \subsection{Events Extraction}

 To predict the four events mentioned above, we record the death information of all the heroes, monsters, and towers of 50,278 \emph{HoK} games.
+The data is collected from the top 1\% ranked (the ``Conquerors'' level) players' games happened in the first quarter of 2020.
 The death information contains the death-frame (game-time), killer-information, hurt-information, and some other useful information, as shown in Figure \ref{fig:death_information}.
 Then the task-labels can be extracted from this death information.
-It is worth noting that one may extract more potential events from the death information, such as towers' destructions and the next optimal equipment.
+It is worth noting that one may extract more potential events from the death information, such as towers' destruction and the next optimal equipment.